Vamana/Carnatic-Beat-Identification/README.md

 While the raw data is available, it has to be transformed into a form suitable for analysis.
 We do this by **_vectorizing_** the sound clip. <br/>
 The vectorization idea pursued here is to generate a series of time stamps corresponding to each drum beat (strike).
 A drum beat's signature is a sudden rise in sound intensity (a spike) with respect to the background intensity.

 One could ideally analyze the mp3 file directly and detect the timestamp of intensities.
 This would require a reasonably deep understanding of the mp3 format and some familiarity with some open-source (or free) software package that can be used to query the mp3 object for required parameters.
-In the interest of time, here we will generate the vectorization through an indirect path, as follows: <br/>
+In the interest of time, here we generate the vectorization through an indirect path, as follows: <br/>
-We will first create an **_image of the sound intensity_** by reading the mp3 file into **Audacity**, a popular open-source app for audio editing and recording, and taking a **screenshot** of the intensity waveform.
-We then use a custom image-analysis software (developed by me) to identify the intensity spikes corresponding to each drum beat. <br/>
+We first create an **_image of the sound intensity_** by reading the mp3 file into **Audacity**, a popular open-source app for audio editing and recording, and taking a **screenshot** of the intensity waveform.
+We then use a custom image-analysis software (developed by me for this purpose) to identify the intensity spikes corresponding to each drum beat. <br/>

 #### Custom Image Analysis software
 The idea is further explained in the image below, which is a screenshot of an audio clip viewed in Audacity.